 Reading Example Papers

 All papers submitted to the library since 1999 are available electronically from the library web page.
 In order to protect student and alumni privacy, these papers can only be accessed through the campus intranet.
-If you are not on campus, you will not be able to access the 410 archive.

 Email your friendly library staff!
 Please describe your paradox as best you can, explain what disciplines you are focusing on, and describe any examples you are thinking of using.
 A staff member will respond with recommendations of databases and books to start your research and may also recommend other disciplines or examples that are related to your paradox.